Google takes on GoPro, Snap with compact smart camera

 Its signature feature draws on machine learning technology to automatically begin recording when notable actions are detected.
 Those could include a child cracking a smile or a dog entering the frame.

-It was one of a suite of new products unveiled by Alphabet Inc’s (GOOGL.O) Google on Wednesday.
-Its move into smartphones, speakers and laptops has put the search giant into competition with Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).
+It was one of a suite of new products unveiled by Alphabet Inc’s Google on Wednesday.
+Its move into smartphones, speakers and laptops has put the search giant into competition with Apple Inc and Amazon.com Inc.

 GoPro stock closed down 6.3 percent at $10.39.
 Shares of Snap, which derives revenue mostly from ad sales on its social media app, dropped 0.75 percent to $14.53.